top of page

 Properties of Amino Acids

-• Most amino acids have a chiral center, leading to the existence of L- and D-enantiomers.
-Proteins in living organisms are predominantly composed of L-amino acids.
+• Most amino acids exist in L- and D-forms (stereoisomers), but proteins in living organisms are composed of L-amino acids.

-• At physiological pH, amino acids exist as zwitterions, featuring both positively charged amino groups and negatively charged carboxyl groups.
+• At physiological pH, amino acids exist as zwitterions with both positively charged amino groups and negatively charged carboxyl groups.

 Functions of Amino Acids